 The same year he competed in the Japanese Super GT Series, driving for Drago Modulo Honda Racing team but failed to impress and finished 12th in the championship, without a podium finish in any race.

 Probably the most important moment for Oliver that year was a debut in the FIA Formula E Championship.
-He raced in the final two races with NextEV team and scored points in both.
-The following season he stayed with the team and finished 14th overall with 11 points on his account and signed a contract extension for the 2016-2017 campaign.
+In June 2015, he raced in the final two races of the season with NextEV team and scored points in both.
+The following season he stayed with the team and finished 14th overall with 11 points on his account.

 He then signed a contract extension for the 2016-2017 campaign, also continuing with his duties in the 2016 Super GT Series, participating in five races.
 After that, Formula E became his main competition and he finished 12th in the 2016-2017 season.

 He stayed with the same team, which changed a name to NIO Formula E Team, in the season 2017-2018, scoring his maiden podium in March 2018 in Mexico City.